Israeli Declaration of Independence: Status in International law

+Legal scholars Ian Brownlie and Elihu Lauterpacht similarly argued that the United Nations General Assembly lacked legal authority to transfer sovereignty over Palestine through Resolution 181.
+Brownlie argued that the United Nations General Assembly lacked the legal authority to transfer sovereignty over Palestine through Resolution 181, as it was not itself a sovereign authority.
+Brownlie further argued that an inhabited territory cannot be regarded as terra nullius (territory belonging to no sovereign) and that, upon termination of a mandate, sovereignty must remain legally located rather than being extinguished or be "susceptible to appropriation by individual states".
+Lauterpacht likewise argued that Resolution 181 could not, by itself, create new territorial rights, and that any such rights would have to arise from other legal sources, such as agreements, state practice, or subsequent events.

 The scroll

 Although Ben-Gurion had told the audience that he was reading from the scroll of independence, he was actually reading from handwritten notes because only the bottom part of the scroll had been finished by artist and calligrapher Otte Wallish by the time of the declaration (he did not complete the entire document until June).
 The scroll, which is bound together in three parts, is generally kept in the country's National Archives.